unixhead/pyModbusScanner/README.md

 # pyModbusScanner
-Basic GUI for probing modbus TCP data, it also lets you attempt to write to coils and registers.
+GUI for probing modbus TCP data, it also lets you attempt to write to coils and registers.

 Makes use of pyModbusTCP for all the hard work: https://github.com/sourceperl/pyModbusTCP